jdavidberger/libsurvive-extras/README.md

 ```

 Note that these aren't technically pixel values, but can effectively be used as such.
 Also note that since we defined our plane at 1m out, this is our focal length and the camera matrix is simply identity.

+Typically PNP implementations will also allow you to model radial distortions and the like.
+While the lighthouses are not idealized systems, I somewhat doubt that the distortions seen in cameras track particularly closely with that of the lighthouse, so I recommend not using them at all.

 From that, we can turn all of our angles into effective 'pixel' values, and use any off the shelf pnp solver.
 This repo uses OpenCV's for convience.